 I am excited to announce that a project I have been working on the past two years has finally come to fruition.
 I have completed a new book called Voices of The Colorado Trail.
-It will be back from the printer and available for sale by March 7th, 2017.
-The book contains nearly 200 images from the trail, over 60 hiker and mountain biker interviews from the past two years, my own unusual take on each trail segment drawn from my experience of hiking the trail three times, and a few trail poems.
+It is for-sale now from Amazon, the Colorado Trail Foundation, this webpage, at JAX Outdoor Gear, and at many local bookstores.
+The book contains nearly 200 beautiful pictures of the trail, over 60 hiker and mountain biker interviews from the past two years, my own unusual take on each trail segment drawn from my experience of hiking the trail three times, and a few in-the-moment trail poems.
 It is not so much a Guide Book as it is a celebration of what it is like to be on the trail itself.
 It is a book about the experience of the trail, rather than its day-to-day reality.
-It appeals to the heart, which I think really makes the decision to hike or bike a long trail.
+It appeals to the heart, which I think is what really makes the decision to hike or bike a long trail.

 Here are a few of my favorite comments from reviewers.

 Anyone who is thinking about hiking a major trail should read this book with caution because by the time they are done, they won’t just be thinking about it anymore.

 This book grabbed my heart right from the start.
 I’m sure anyone who buys this book will treasure it.

 What an uplifting book!
 It made me want to go on the trail and experience it all myself.
 The photos are gorgeous.